Travelbound logo

 Breakfast 9/11 Memorial Ferry ride to the Statue of Liberty and Ellis Island.
 Brooklyn Bridge, China Town, Little Italy and Soho Visit the Empire State Building - evening meal own arrangements

-Breakfast Choice of museum or gallery such as the Met Macy’s for shopping (flight time permitting) Airport transfer Overnight flight to the UK
+Breakfast Choice of museum or gallery such as the Met Airport transfer Overnight flight to the UK

 Arrive back in the UK